np-overflow/handbook/src/proposals/open.md

 ## Background

 Currently, the way of documenting anything in Overflow is to chuck it somewhere in a Drive folder.
-Of course, this is the simplest and most convenient way to go about things, but perhaps not the best.
+This is the simplest and most convenient way to go about things, but perhaps not the best.

 ## Assessment